Blog

 0 Comments

-If you are in the midst of a divorce, or if your divorce was finalized in 2015, your tax return will require extra attention this year.
+If you are in the midst of a divorce, or if your divorce was finalized this year, your tax return will require extra attention this year.
 It’s important to consult with a qualified tax professional to ensure that your return is completed properly and accurately and that you claim all of the tax benefits to which you are entitled.

 Below are just a few of the questions that your recent or pending divorce may raise about your return.